chokkalingamk/AI_programming_class/Day4_ObjectDetection/readme.md

 # Motion Detection Program using OpenCV

-This Python program detects motion in a live video feed using OpenCV.
-It captures the first frame from the camera and then compares subsequent frames to detect any changes indicating motion.
+This Python script implements a basic motion detection system using OpenCV.
+It continuously captures frames from a webcam, identifies moving objects, and displays a bounding box around them.

 ## Prerequisites

 - Python 3.x
 - OpenCV (`cv2`)
 - imutils (`imutils`)

+## Libraries
+The script utilizes the following libraries:

+* OpenCV (cv2): For computer vision tasks like image processing and video capturing.
+* Time (time): To introduce a delay between frames for smoother processing.
+* imutils (imutils): A utility library for image processing tasks, used for resizing images in this script.

 You can install the required libraries using pip: